 This bar was exceptionally sticky, as in peeling it out the packet was pretty tricky.
 It could have been down to the gloriously hot and sunny weather we had on the day I tried this, however I am dubious about it.
 There was a lovely chewy and crunchy texture to it that gave this bar some substance.
 The size seemed far better than other cereal bars and when finished I did feel like I had actually eaten something.
 The dominant flavour was coconut which made it hard for the cocoa and almond butter to even make an appearance, which is a shame.
 I am not too fused on the almond butter side of things but a bit more of a cocoa taste would have been nice.

 On the whole I still enjoyed this Special K Coconut, Cocoa and Cashew Protein bar.
 It filled a hole and was very tasty, which is a win win.
-There’s still a lot of fructose and glucose syrup whacked in these bars which does put me off, if you are going to try and market something to appeal to the ‘nutrition conscious’ then this is food for thought.
+There’s still a lot of fructose and glucose syrup whacked in these bars, and if you are going to try and market something to appeal to the ‘nutrition conscious’ then this is food for thought.

 Have you tried these new Protein bars?
 What are your thoughts?